Senator Michael Bennet Pushes For Nationwide Mask Distribution

 Comments

-Senator Bennet says the Defense Production Act, already in use by order of President Donald Trump, could be used to get every person a new mask.
-He and other democrats in the Senate have introduced a bill that would use the act to manufacture and distribute a new, high-quality, reusable mask to everyone in America.
+Bennet, the state’s senior U.S. senator, says the Defense Production Act, already in use by order of President Donald Trump, could be used to get every person a new mask.
+He and other Democrats in the Senate have introduced a bill that would use the act to manufacture and distribute a new, high-quality, reusable mask to everyone in America.

-He continued to urge every person in the country to wear a mask to protect themselves and others.
+He continued to urge every person in the country to wear a mask to protect themselves and others against coronavirus.

+Bennet, not an original thought ever.
+There are many companies already offering free masks to anyone/everyone.